UX Design

 Enabling New Workflows -

-guided allocation flow with clear sequence and lower cognitive load
+Payment allocation feature: guided flow with clear sequence and lower cognitive load.

 What This Project Changed in How I Design